Stroke & Vascular Disorders

 Outcome.
 The patient’s pain proptosis and chemosis significantly improved after the procedure.
 He had no restriction of extraocular movements, and the diplopia resolved.

 Direct carotid-cavernous fistulas are usually associated with head trauma, surgery, or endovascular intervention.
-Direct fistulas were reported after stent-assisted coil embolization of an intracavernous carotid aneurysm, mechanical thrombectomy for stroke, and after craniofacial surgery (15; 02; 98).
+Other reported causes include stent-assisted coil embolization of an intracavernous carotid aneurysm, mechanical thrombectomy for stroke, and craniofacial surgery (14; 02; 102).

-The mechanism of direct carotid-cavernous fistula formation is uncertain.
-Some authors believe that these fistulas result from bony fractures tearing the intracavernous internal carotid artery from its dural attachment or from shearing of this vessel due to inertia (74).
-Others believe that direct carotid-cavernous fistulas are the result of increased intraluminal pressure resulting from abrupt compression of the carotid arteries (eg, during sudden neck flexion).
-Autopsy did not reveal fractures of the bony walls surrounding the intracavernous internal carotid artery.
-Rupture of the vessel occurred most often in the C4 segment of the internal carotid artery (27 of 42 patients) followed by the C2 (13 of 42 patients) and C3 (2 of 42 patients) segments.
-Because the C4 segment is free of the trabeculae of the cavernous sinus, Parkinson’s “tearing” hypothesis cannot completely account for fistula formation (39).
+Most direct carotid-cavernous fistula are posttraumatic.
+These fistulas may result from bone fractures tearing the intracavernous internal carotid artery from its dural attachment or from shearing of this vessel due to inertia (77).
+In absence of bone fractures, increased intraluminal pressure resulting from abrupt compression of the carotid arteries (eg, during sudden neck flexion) has been suggested as a potential mechanism.
+Rupture of the vessel occurred most often in the C4 segment of the internal carotid artery.
+Because the C4 segment is free of the trabeculae of the cavernous sinus, Parkinson “tearing” hypothesis cannot completely account for fistula formation (38).
+With increased utilization of endovascular thrombectomy for acute stroke treatment, microcatheter deployment may perforate the internal carotid artery (66).

-Indirect carotid-cavernous fistulas usually occur spontaneously and insidiously in middle-aged to elderly women.
-It is believed that indirect fistulas arise from rupture of the thin-walled dural arteries that normally cross the cavernous sinus (69).
-The currently favored theory is that these fistulas represent collateral anastomoses occurring after spontaneous venous thrombosis of vessels in the cavernous sinus in patients with a thrombotic tendency (89; 81).
-This may explain why dural fistulas are more common in women especially during pregnancy and the early postpartum period (93).
-Additionally, a congenital defect is suggested by indirect fistulas in infants without an obvious risk factor (51; 30).
-Unlike direct fistulas, indirect fistulas rarely follows with trauma.
+Indirect fistulas, unlike direct fistulas, are rarely caused by trauma.
+They usually appear spontaneously and insidiously in middle-aged to elderly women following rupture of the thin-walled dural arteries that normally cross the cavernous sinus (72).
+Collateral anastomoses may develop after venous thrombosis in the cavernous sinus (92; 84).
+This may explain why dural fistulas are more common in women especially during pregnancy and the early postpartum period (96).
+Additionally, a congenital defect is suggested by indirect fistulas in infants without an obvious risk factor (51; 29).
+Mechanical thrombectomy may also cause indirect fistula (53).

 • Direct fistulas occur after head trauma associated with basal skull fractures or surgical procedures. | |